 England squad: Rashford & Sancho overlooked as Southgate hands first call-up to Guehi

-Manchester United forwards Marcus Rashford and Jadon Sancho have been left out of Gareth Southgate’s latest England squad, but there is a first senior call-up for Crystal Palace defender Marc Guehi.
+Manchester United forwards Marcus Rashford and Jadon Sancho have been left out of Gareth Southgate’s latest England squad amid struggles for form at club level, but there is a first senior call-up for Crystal Palace defender Marc Guehi.

 The Three Lions are readying themselves for friendly outings against Switzerland at Wembley on March 26 and a clash with Ivory Coast three days later.